I, [swift_name size=”medium”], agree to the below set out Terms Agreement:

 - Each marketing contract consists of a setup period, plus the agreed fixed term and you will be billed by fix term direct debit.
 A typical example would be the setup fee and the first months’ fee.

 - Billing for the month will occur on the 1st of the month in advance of provision of service.
 You will be billed the setup costs in advance of the provision of services.
 The setup fee will be billed and due on the date of commencement of the contract

 - Marketing contracts are fixed term and will be renewed automatically if no notice is served.
 Notice to quit must be received in writing and signed off by the Supplier a minimum 30 days before the end of the agreed provision of services.
-Annual marketing contracts are deemed contractual for twelve months unless the Supplier fails to deliver its agreed services.
+Marketing contracts are deemed contractual for six or twelve months unless the Supplier fails to deliver its agreed services.
 Annual contracts must run a minimum of 6 months with a 60 day notice period to quit.
 This clause supersedes TERMINATION clause 1.

 - The provision of marketing services will be deemed contractual if the client has specifically requested a pre-defined package or by a customised proposal which if agreed will be agreed by email, signed digitally or by hand and by receipt of signed order form (or confirmed by email response) and confirmation of acceptance of these terms and conditions.